Gro0mp/InteractiveVirtualAssistant/README.md

 ### Debug Controls

-Press the `H` key to toggle the Leva debug panel, which allows you to:
+Press the Leva debug panel, which allows you to:
 - Manually control character poses
 - Adjust facial expressions
 - Modify breathing and blinking parameters